The GoldSilver Team

 You’ve put a lot of thought and consideration into your choices of gold coins in addition to the monetary investment.
 Not handling your coins correctly can lead to them requiring cleaning to get them back into pristine condition.
 However, you could be decreasing the value of your collection if you have to resort to cleaning.
 Evidence of cleaning, contact marks, worn down features, and damage to the rim all devalue your item.
 Here are some tips on the best way to handle your gold coins to help protect your investment.

-One of the most significant issues with having to clean your gold coins is that gold is a softer and malleable metal.
+One of the most significant issues with having to clean your gold coins is that pure gold is a soft and malleable metal.
 The problem is that the finish, fine edges, and details that make your gold coins stand out can be damaged in the cleaning process.
 In fact, you may end up making your gold coin look worse than it did before you started cleaning it.
 Some collectors and gold buyers would rather have a tarnished or dirty coin over one that’s been cleaned improperly.

 The first tip is that you should never handle your coins without doing some cleaning first.
 You should wash your hands to remove any dirt and oil from your fingers.
 These substances can transfer to your coin, and over time, can start to tarnish and decay it.
 If you don’t have access to soap and water, hand sanitizer is the next best thing.
 Make sure your hands are dry before getting started.